OctopusDeploy/blog/blog/2025-01/2025-deprecated-features/index.md

 ### Bundled Tooling
 When Octopus introduced first class support for Azure and Aws steps, some of the CLI tooling required to interact with these cloud vendors were bundled with Octopus Server.
 Although this was a convenient way to bootstrap the ability to perform these deployments with minimal configuration on the target, this mechanism has had many drawbacks.

 Since the tool is bundled into the Octopus Server instance itself, not only does this increase the installation size dramatically, users have less control over what version of that tool is used during a deployment.
-This means that potentially outdated or vulnerable versions of that tool continue to be used by older versions of Octopus Server when newer versions are available.
+This means that potentially outdated or vulnerable versions of that tool continue to be used by older versions of Octopus Server when newer ones are available.

 #### What to expect
 From `2025.1`, Azure, Aws and Terraform bundled CLI tools will no longer be distributed with Octopus itself and instead deployments will rely on them being available on the target or worker.

 If you’re currently using these bundled tools today, you will already be seeing warnings indicating their imminent removal.
-From `2025.1` however, targets that rely on these tools to be distributed during a deployment may result in failed deployments.
+In an upcoming release however, targets that rely on these tools to be distributed during a deployment may result in failed deployments.

-You will need to either ensure the required tools are pre-installed on your targets, or alternatively you make use of [execution containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) that execute the workload from inside a container.
+You will need to either ensure the required tools are pre-installed on your targets, or alternatively make use of [execution containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) that execute the workload from inside a container which itself contains all the dependencies.

 ### Helm v2
 Helm Deployments in Octopus currently rely on the Helm v3 CLI.
 This means that the behaviour that you expect when running Helm locally, is the same behaviour that Octopus utilizes during your deployments.
 As Helm v2 was officially deprecated in [November 2020](https://helm.sh/blog/helm-v2-deprecation-timeline/) we have decided that attempting to provide fallback support for users opting into using the v2 executable is no longer providing value.